singingwolfboy/flask-sqlalchemy-alembic-test/README.md

 notice that it creates and applies an initial Alembic migration.

 Delete the `test.sqlite3` file and the `migrations` directory to undo everything.
-Now, run `pip uninstall Flask-Alembic` and comment out the lines in `app.py` that refer to it.
-Run `flask db create` again, and it will create the tables in the database without handling migrations.
+Comment out the lines in `app.py` that refer to Flask-Alembic, and run `flask db create` again.
+This time, it will create the database tables without handling migrations.

 I haven't yet figured out what to do about `flask db drop`.
 Is it worth re-implementing it in Flask-Alembic, for consistency?
 If so, I'm not sure